tboquet/python-alp/docs/fitgen.rst

     expe = Experiment(model)

-We can finally use the `alp.appcom.core.Experiment.fit_gen` method with our model and dataset.
+We can finally use the :meth:`alp.appcom.core.Experiment.fit_gen` method with our model and dataset.

 .. code-block:: python